rslim087a/Java-Bootcamp-Resources/README.md

-## Resources for the Java development bootcamp
+## Resources for the Java Bootcamp